doableware/djongo/docs/docs/using-django-with-mongodb-data-fields.md

         return self.headline
 ```

 To display the embedded models in Django Admin, a `Form` for the embedded fields is required.
-Since the embedded field is an abstract model, the form for it can be easily created by using a `ModelForm`.
+Since the embedded field is an abstract model, the form is easily created by using a `ModelForm`.
 The `BlogForm` defines `Blog` as the model with `name` and `tagline` as the form fields.

 If you do not specify a `ModelForm` for your embedded models, and pass it using the `model_form_class` argument, Djongo will automatically generate a `ModelForm` for you.